i was standing in line somewhere recently, talking with a mainman, when i made an awesomely generalized, untrue, offhand, remark.

 i was quickly surprised when a girl next to me said, "that's right." we smiled and nodded to each other, i muttered a few things to dampen my overarching statement, something like, "yeah, British people are so funny," and we went our separate ways.

-and at it's most complex, can be caused by an occurrence (whether staged or real), and last for minutes, hours, days, or years with no physical prodding necessary.
+laughing, at it's most basic, can be an involuntary reaction to being tickled / and at it's most complex, can be caused by an occurrence (whether staged or real), and last for minutes, hours, days, or years with no physical prodding necessary.

 so while comedy did not begin in October of 1969, one could argue that a very new era of comedy did begin. these actors had all been in comedy productions before working together as a the collective Monty Python, but as a unit, they became the most outrageous, audacious, groundbreaking, comedic group of men available in their time. a time which, i believe, was extended by Terry Gilliam's work, until the late 80's.